shoelace-style/shoelace/CONTRIBUTING.md

 The Shoelace _source_ is developed using Sass for the convenience of nested selectors, imports, and tedious things such as color palette generation.
 By design, Sass variables, color functions, and other preprocessor-specific feaures are not used in the source and will not be accepted in a PR.

 Consumers of the library should never need to worry about preprocessing the library.

+### Positioning Popovers

+Shoelace uses an internal popover utility for dropdowns, tooltips, etc. This is a light abstraction of Popper.js designed to make positioning and transitioning things easy and consistent throughout the library.
+When possible, use this utility instead of relying on Popper directly.
+See `src/utilities/popover.ts` for details.